Documents Required to Enter the U.S.

 To qualify for automatic revalidation, you must not apply for a new visa while outside the U.S.

-If you intend to enter the U.S. under this provision, be sure to print out and take the below information sheet, which includes a list of items for you to have in your possession and the citation to show the airline and/or U.S. port of entry (if they have any questions).
+If you intend to enter the U.S. under this provision, be sure to print out and take this information sheet, which includes a list of items for you to have in your possession and the citation to show the airline and/or U.S. port of entry (if they have any questions).

 - If you are a citizen of Iraq, Iran, North Korea, Sudan, Somalia, Syria, or Libya, you are not eligible for automatic revalidation of your expired nonimmigrant visa.